-ACM Reference Format:
+ACM Reference format:

 Bachir Bendrissou, Cristian Cadar, and Alastair F. Donaldson.
-2024.
+2025.
 Grammar Mutation for Testing Input Parsers.
 ACM Trans.
 Softw.
 Eng.
-Methodol. -, -, Article - (December 2024), 21 pages. https://doi.org/https://doi.org/10.1145/3708517
+Methodol.
+34, 4, Article 116 (April 2025), 21 pages. https://doi.org/10.1145/3708517

-1 INTRODUCTION
+1 Introduction

 Random program testing, or fuzzing, involves running a software system under test (SUT) on random inputs.
 For a testing campaign to be maximally effective, the inputs must exercise functionality in both the front-end and the back-end of the SUT.
 This requires that the inputs conform to the input specification.
 A common technique is to use a grammar-based generator, and randomised testing using a grammar-based generator is known as grammar-based fuzzing [2, 32, 41, 44, 54, 56].
-A grammar encodes the input format, and in doing so ensures that the generated inputs are syntactically valid.
-This is a useful property because it yields inputs that make it past the parsing functionality of the SUT.
+A grammar encodes the input format, and in doing so ensures that the generated